-In quantitative terms, the Trustee invest in a blend of Growth assets that broadly targets 4% above cash, a portfolio of Investment Grade credit that target 1% above cash and a liability hedge which aims to mitigate the change in the liabilities.
+In quantitative terms, the Trustee invest in a blend of Growth Assets that broadly targets an investment return of 4% above cash, a portfolio of credits that targets an investment return of 1% above cash and a liability hedge which aims to mitigate the change in the liabilities.
 The Trustee decides the blend of these strategic allocations to target the appropriate return for the Scheme, this is shown in the Quarterly Monitoring Report.